Frequently Asked Questions

 I'm having a make-up class or extra review session, how do I reserve a room?

-Room reservations outside of regularly scheduled class time are booked through Conferences & Events and should be reserved with EMS.
+Room reservations outside of regularly scheduled class time are booked through Conferences and Events and should be reserved with EMS.
 If you need a different room for your classroom, please contact the Registrar's Office.
 [Back to Top]

 What are self scheduled exams?